 - Embroidered round neck sweatshirt or cardigan (available via the office)

-- White or red polo shirt or white shirt/blouse (long or short sleeves)
+- White polo shirt or white shirt/blouse (long or short sleeves)

 It is important that children wear sensible school shoes (preferably black or brown) and not trainers.
 Shoes with large heels are particularly unsuitable for the safety of children, especially when they need to run and play at break times.
 In the summer children can wear proper tailored sandals.
 Slip-on footwear e.g. mules, flip flops or ‘Crocs’ are not suitable for school.
 Practicality is essential.
 Boots, of any kind, are not allowed.